josephearl/website/src/content/blog/agile-product-engineering.md

 _What if our goal was to spend as much time as possible focused on the customer, the outcomes and the impact over the tools and the implementation?_

 Not just the product managers or executives, but **everyone** involved in product delivery.
-The developers, the testers, the business analyst, the delivery manager.
+The developers, the testers, the business analysts, the delivery managers.
 Everyone.

 Then we would want the development process to take the least time possible, and thus involve the least amount of work possible, so that we have time to focus on the thing that really matters: our customers.